Q: How do I get the minimum 2.52% New Home Rebate anywhere in Texas?

 A: Even though the Builder has their own independent inspectors, Stuart's answer is still YES!
 YES! and YES!.
-If you want the long answer click on this link for an article on why a Texas consumer should hire their own inspector. *****LINK***** And to back up his opinion Stuart will kick in $200 (paid at closing) to help pay for that Inspection.
+If you want the long answer go to the ARTICLES tab and read the article on why a Texas consumer should hire their own inspector.
+And to back up his opinion Stuart will kick in $200 (paid at closing) to help pay for that Inspection.

 Stuart B. Scholer

 5th Stream Realty, LLC